 The Port of Lake Charles owns and operates two marine terminals—the City Docks and Bulk Terminal No. 1—and two industrial parks—the Industrial Canal and Industrial Park East.
-In addition, the Port serves as landlord to companies leasing Port-owned property, and owns several leasable sites on and near the Calcasieu Ship Channel.
+In addition, this deepwater port serves as landlord to companies leasing Port-owned property and owns several leasable sites on and near the Calcasieu Ship Channel.

 Lake Charles is a port of choice along the gulf coast for breakbulk, specialty and project cargo.
 Principal cargoes moving through the Port’s terminals are project cargoes, aluminum, forest products, steel, bulk grain and other agricultural food products, petroleum coke and other petroleum products, barite and rutile.

 The Port of Lake Charles and the Calcasieu Ship Channel have been a catalyst for economic growth for nearly a century.
 Today, the Calcasieu Ship Channel drives $39 billion of the nation’s gross domestic product (GDP), according to the 2021 study “The Economic Impacts of the Calcasieu Ship Channel” conducted by Martin Associates and commissioned by Lake Charles Harbor and Terminal District.
 In addition, the Calcasieu Ship Channel drives two-thirds of the GDP in Calcasieu and Cameron parishes.